r-lib/available/README.md

 available
 =========

 The goal of available is to help you choose a good name for your R package.
-It can help you determine if the package name you are considering is available to use (both on GitHub and CRAN), check to make sure you haven't unintenionally chosen a bad word by checking Urban Dictionary and searches for the name on Wikipedia.
+It can help you determine if the package name you are considering is available to use (both on GitHub, CRAN and Bioconductor), check to make sure you haven't unintenionally chosen a bad word by checking Urban Dictionary and searches for the name on Wikipedia.
 It can also suggest a possible package name from the title of your package.

 Installation
 ------------